taoensso/telemere/wiki/3-Config.md

 To do this:

 1. Ensure that you have the [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java) dependency.
-2. Use [`handler:open-telemetry-logger`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#handler:open-telemetry-logger) to create an appropriately configured handler, and register it with [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!).
+2. Use [`handler:open-telemetry-logger`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.open-telemetry#handler:open-telemetry-logger) to create an appropriately configured handler, and register it with [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!).

-Note that the `handler:open-telemetry-logger` var will be present **only if** the OpenTelemetry Java dependency is present.

 ## Tufte